rory-bedford/rory-bedford.github.io/_pages/cv.md

 ---

 ## Overview
-I'm currently working as a data scientist in a systems neuroscience lab, and have a strong background in machine learning and physics.
-As an aspiring computational neuroscientist I'm interested in spiking neural networks and plasticity rules, and how these lead to complex computations and representations in the brain.
-I'm interested in interdisciplinary approaches that ground theory in known biological mechanisms and recordings.
+I'm a researcher in computational neuroscience, with a background in machine learning and physics.
+I'm interested in spiking neural networks and plasticity rules, with a focus on spatial cognitive maps.
+I'm interested in interdisciplinary approaches that ground theory and simulations in activity recordings and connectomics datasets.

 ## Experience

 ### MRC Laboratory of Molecular Biology
 **Cambridge, UK**
-*Career Development Fellowship (Data Scientist) - Supervised by Marco Tripodi*
+*Career Development Fellowship (Data Scientist/Software Developer) - Supervised by Marco Tripodi*
-**May 2023 -- Present**
+**May 2023 -- May 2025**

-My work in the lab focuses on our data engineering and processing requirements, spanning the full life cycle from acquisition to publication.
+My work in the lab focussed on our data engineering and processing requirements, spanning the full life cycle from acquisition to publication.
 Work I have done includes:
 - Writing custom DataJoint-based processing pipelines on our HPC including DeepLabCut tracking, spikesorting, and ROI extraction and calcium signal deconvolutions.
 - Implementing automatic dimensionality reduction algorithms on this data.
 - Creating interactive visualisation dashboards of our data.